Brian Tyler

-Brian Theodore Tyler (born May 8, 1972) is an American composer, conductor, arranger, and record producer, best known for his film, television, and video game scores.
-In his 24-year career, Tyler has scored Transformers: Prime, Eagle Eye, The Expendables trilogy, Iron Man 3, Avengers: Age of Ultron with Piotr Olszewski, Now You See Me, and Crazy Rich Asians, among others.
-He also re-arranged the current fanfare of the Universal Pictures logo, originally composed by Jerry Goldsmith, for Universal Pictures' 100th anniversary, which debuted with The Lorax (2012).
-He composed the 2013–2016 Marvel Studios logo, which debuted with Thor: The Dark World (2013), which he also composed the film's score.
-He composed the NFL Sunday Countdown Theme for ESPN and the Formula One theme (also used in Formula 2 and Formula 3).
-He scored seven installments of the Fast & Furious franchise, and the soundtrack for the Paramount TV series Yellowstone.
+Brian Theodore Tyler (born May 8, 1972) is an American composer, conductor, arranger and multi-instrumentalist best known for his film, television, and video game scores.
+In his 26-year career, Tyler has scored seven installments of the Fast & Furious franchise, Aliens vs. Predator: Requiem, the fourth and fifth films of the Rambo franchise, Eagle Eye, the fourth and fifth films of the Final Destination franchise, the first three films of The Expendables franchise, Iron Man 3, the Now You See Me franchise, Avengers: Age of Ultron alongside Danny Elfman, Crazy Rich Asians, The Super Mario Bros.
+Movie, and its upcoming sequel, The Super Mario Galaxy Movie, among others.

+He also composed and re-arranged the current fanfare of the Universal Pictures logo, originally composed by Jerry Goldsmith, for Universal Pictures' 100th anniversary, which debuted with The Lorax (2012), and composed the 2013–2016 Marvel Studios logo, which debuted with Thor: The Dark World (2013), which he also composed the film's score.
+He composed the NFL Sunday Countdown Theme for ESPN, the Formula One theme (also used in Formula 2 and Formula 3), and the anthem for the Esports World Cup.
+He is also behind the soundtrack of many television series including Yellowstone, 1883 and 1923, all with Breton Vivian.
 For his work as a film composer, he won the IFMCA Awards 2014 Composer of the Year.

 His composition for the film Last Call earned him the first of three Emmy nominations, a gold record, and induction into the music branch of the Academy of Motion Picture Arts and Sciences.
 As of November 2017, his films have grossed $12 billion worldwide, putting him in the top 10 highest-grossing film composers of all time.

-Life and career
+He also has an electronic music alias, "Are We Dreaming".

+Early life and education

 Tyler was born and raised in Orange County, California.
 His grandfather was art director Walter H. Tyler.
 One of his first major influences was his pianist grandmother.
 He holds a bachelor's degree from the University of California, Los Angeles and a master's from Harvard University.
 Growing up, he taught himself to play dozens of musical instruments, including drums, piano, guitar, bass, cello, world percussion, synthesizer, charango and bouzouki.